-Entrance Audition: To be admitted to a music major program, prospective students must audition for the music faculty.
-This is done at Scholarship Auditions, Fall Orientation, or Fall Juries in the first year.
+Entrance Audition: To be admitted to a music major program, students must complete an audition for the music faculty.
+This is done during Scholarship Auditions or Fall Juries following the first semester of private instruction.

-Ensemble Requirement: Music majors are required to participate every semester in one of the music ensembles specified in their major.
-(Exception: semester involving study abroad and/or student teaching).
+Ensemble Requirement: Music majors are required to participate every semester in at least one music ensemble specified in their major.
+Exceptions are granted automatically to students studying away or student teaching.

-Click here to view 2015-2016 curriculum information for our degree programs.
+Click the “Degree Requirements” button below to view curriculum information for our degree programs.

 Bachelor of Music in Performance

-For dedicated musicians seeking the highest professional goals and achievement in performance – 80 semester hours
+For dedicated musicians seeking the highest professional goals and achievement in performance.
+84 semester hours in Music.

 - Instrumental Performance

 Bachelor of Musical Arts

 For those seeking to combine a broader, liberal arts education with a professional degree in music.
 A non-music cognate (a minor or second major outside of music) is required.
 62 semester hours in Music.